MkPathan2113/Ice-Cream-Price-Prediction-Model/README.md

-# Ice Cream Price Prediction Model
+# Ice Cream Profit Prediction Model

 ## Project Overview:
 This project aims to predict the price of ice cream based on various factors like type, ingredients, size, and location.
 The goal is to build a machine learning model that can predict the price of an ice cream based on historical data.